bgolab/JustPicoBasic/README.md

 JustPicoBasic, a BASIC interpreter for Raspberry PI PICO RP2040
 =============================================================

-NOTE: Originally the project was named 'JustBasic' but it looks like this name is not unique so renamed it to 'JustPicoBasic'.
+Originally the project was named 'JustBasic' but it looks like this name is not unique so renamed it to 'JustPicoBasic'.
 At least for now;)

 - the project is targetted for both PICO and Windows (used mostly as development platform now)
 - the binary for PICO is compiled with 'no_flash' flag - just drag & drop the uf2 file, start putty and press enter